Libraries' Conduct Policy

 - Soliciting or pandering is not allowed in the Libraries which includes the entrance (porch and steps) of the Libraries.

-- Leaving children unattended within the Libraries.
-Any unattended children will be turned over to the custody of the University of Georgia Police Department.
+- Leaving minors under the age of 18, who are not enrolled university students, unattended within the Libraries.
+Any unattended minors will be turned over to the custody of the University of Georgia Police Department.

 - Bringing animals into the building that don't provide assistance; leaving animals unattended on library premises.